gijit/gi/README.md

 b) Write a test for your feature.
 Make sure it fails (the test is red), before moving on to implimementation.
 Tests are quite short.
-There are many examples are here, which show the currently implimented features:
+There are many examples are here, which show the currently implemented features:

 https://github.com/go-interpreter/gi/blob/master/pkg/compiler/repl_test.go

-Then simply impliment your feature.
+Then simply implement your feature.
 These are the main files

 https://github.com/go-interpreter/gi/blob/master/pkg/compiler/package.go